 With job growth of 13.9% projected for registered nurses and 23.1% for nurse managers by 2026,* there is an industry demand for nurses with sophisticated specialty skills.
 Our Graduate Diploma of Intensive Care Nursing will allow you to meet that demand in a variety of roles across advanced practice, leadership, management and education including:

 - ICU nurse

 Choosing the right course

-Deakin’s intensive care specialty course is undertaken at a postgraduate level through the Master of Advanced Nursing.
-Students can exit at either the graduate certificate or graduate diploma level or may choose to continue on and complete the Master of Advanced Nursing.
+Deakin’s intensive care speciality courses are offered at a postgraduate level.
+You can study at either the graduate certificate or graduate diploma levels; or choose to specialise in intensive care as part of the Master of Advanced Clinical Nursing.

 Are you new to this area of study?

-If you haven't previously worked or studied in this area, you'll need to complete an undergraduate course in nursing before moving on to our specialised postgraduate program.
+If you haven't previously worked or studied in this area, you'll need to complete an undergraduate course in nursing before moving on to our specialised postgraduate programs.

 Browse the undergraduate offerings in some of our other nursing disciplines.

 The course has allowed me to work as a critical care nurse and has opened up doors for education, preceptorship and opportunities.

 Our teaching approach ensures you develop skills in critical thinking, high-quality patient care delivery, teamwork and communication – all attributes highly valued in intensive and critical care units.